 - Blend with a touch of water until its smooth and no signs of whole sesame seeds.

-- Add to serving dish, sprinkle on paprika and splash on olive oil on top.
-I usually use about 1 tea spoon of paprika and 20ml olive oil – but adjust for you tastes.
+- Add to a serving dish, sprinkle on paprika and splash on olive oil on top.
+I usually use about 1 tea spoon of paprika and 20ml olive oil - but adjust for your tastes.